Simon G. Atkins Academic & Technology High School

-Simon G. Atkins Academic & Technology High School is a high school in Winston-Salem, North Carolina.
+Simon G. Atkins Academic & Technology High School is a high school in Winston-Salem, North Carolina (Winston-Salem/Forsyth County Schools).
 It opened in the fall of 2005 as a technology magnet school.
 Atkins is distinct in that it houses three separate academies: Biotechnology, Computer Technology, and Pre-Engineering.
 These departments were originally three separate schools under the Atkins Complex, but as of the 2010-11 school year, the schools were integrated into one establishment, for administrative ease.
 The three departments offer students various "majors," which provide focused environments in which students can explore their interests before they enroll in college.
 The school is named after Simon Green Atkins.

 Facility

 The school was designed for 1,000 students, with core space for 1,400.
 Among the 28 classrooms, special labs and technology spaces were planned for hands-on learning in computer engineering, chemistry, biology, biotechnology research, physics, and physical science.
 An open cafeteria space features ample natural lighting and high ceilings with exposed structural components.
-The exposed structure is continued throughout the main gymnasium, the auxiliary gym, and the school’s central circulation spine.
+The exposed structure is continued throughout the main gymnasium, the auxiliary gym, and the school's central circulation spine.
 The state-of-the-art auditorium, with seating for 800, features a movable wall to accommodate different uses.
 In addition to the typical functions of a school media center, the space has computer and classroom areas equipped with electronic whiteboards and network access, and multimedia workstation available for student use.